Ethereum hits new ATH after Altair upgrade shows clear path to the merge By Cointelegraph - Up News Info

-The price of Ethereum (ETH) has bounced to a new all time high (ATH) today as it hit $4,400.97 at around 1:02 am UTC, according to the price indexs on Coinbase (NASDAQ:) and Coinmarketcap.
+The price of Ether (ETH) has bounced to a new all-time high (ATH) on Friday as it hit $4,400.97 at around 1:02 am UTC, according to the price indexes on Coinbase (NASDAQ:) and CoinMarketCap.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.